kirankkai4-lab/AWS-GenAI-Developer-Notes-/Transformer-Fundamentals-Beginner.md

-# Understanding Transformers: A Beginner's Guide
+# Understanding Transformers: A Starter Guide

 > Learn how AI language models like ChatGPT and Claude actually work — explained in plain English with everyday examples.